scjohnson9/ballot-atlas/src/content/measures/wisconsin/ajr-10-prohibit-closure-of-places-of-worship-during-emergencies.md

   Wisconsin’s constitutional amendment prohibiting government closures of places of worship during emergencies keeps the state in its lane and not in our pews.
 faq:
-  - question: What would AJR 10 change about current Wisconsin law?
+  - question: What would Question 2 change about current Wisconsin law?
     answer: |-
       While [Article I, Section 18 of the Wisconsin state constitution](https://docs.legis.wisconsin.gov/constitution/wi_unannotated) is already devoted to "Freedom of worship; liberty of conscience; state religion; public funds," it does not protect religious places of worship from forced governmental closures during state emergencies.

-      If AJR 10 passes, then citizens would be able to continue gathering in churches and other places of worship during ["a state of emergency at the national, state, or local level, including an emergency related to public health."](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10)
+      If Question 2 passes, then citizens would be able to continue gathering in churches and other places of worship during ["a state of emergency at the national, state, or local level, including an emergency related to public health."](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10)
   - question: What does the amendment prohibit specifically?
-    answer: '[AJR 10](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10) prohibits "the state or a political subdivision of the state" from "[ordering] the closure of or [forbidding] gatherings in places of worship in response to a state of emergency at the national, state, or local level, including an emergency related to public health."'
+    answer: '[Question 2](https://docs.legis.wisconsin.gov/2025/related/proposals/ajr10) prohibits "the state or a political subdivision of the state" from "[ordering] the closure of or [forbidding] gatherings in places of worship in response to a state of emergency at the national, state, or local level, including an emergency related to public health."'
   - question: What prompted this amendment?
     answer: |-
       During the Covid-19 pandemic, Gov. Tony Evers signed the ["Safer at Home Order,"](https://evers.wi.gov/documents/covid19/emo12-saferathome.pdf) which forbade churches and other places of worship from gathering with groups of more than 10 individuals in a single room.